PrimeLens/django-notes/README.md

 ## Django out-of-the-box "List Display Page" is crap, lets fix it
 <img src="./images/4.png" width="50%"/><br/>

-- to make the row view more useful modify the lines from "Register the item model with django admin" so it looks like this
+- to make the row view more useful modify the lines from `Project > App > admin.py` so it looks like this

 ```
   from .models import Item